 Despite criticisms regarding their effectiveness, reward programs today represent a prevalent and apparently successful form of marketing investment for several industries such as airlines, hotels, gas stations, and credit cards.
 To understand what might contribute to their success, this paper investigates the purchase behavior of consumers who participate in a reward program from the travel industry.
 We estimate a dynamic demand model of gasoline purchase, and compare the value that consumers attach to rewards with the value they attach to the money spent for gasoline.
 We find that there exists a significant portion of frequent travelers who extract more value from one dollar's worth of rewards than from one dollar spent for gasoline.
 Most of the effectiveness of the reward program is due to the behavior of these consumers.
 Their insensitivity to price induces firms to increase fuel prices by 1 euro cent per liter, which corresponds to about 10% increase in their margins.
 The program also contributes to soften competition, increasing margins by 4%.

-- Federico Rossi and Pradeep Chintagunta (2016) Price Uncertainty and Market Power in Retail Gasoline: The Case of an Italian Highway
+- Federico Rossi and Pradeep Chintagunta (2018) Price Uncertainty and Market Power in Retail Gasoline: The Case of an Italian Highway, Marketing Science, forthcoming.

-Previous research suggests that consumers' price information influences fuel prices.
-In this paper we quantify the effect of consumers' price uncertainty on gasoline prices and margins on an Italian highway.
-We observe the change in prices triggered by a longitudinal change in consumers' price information from one in which drivers on the highway had no information on the prices of stations they encountered to one that allows consumers to observe the prices of four upcoming stations on a single price sign by the side of the highway.
+We quantify the effect of consumers' price uncertainty on gasoline prices and margins on an Italian highway.
+We observe the change in prices triggered by a longitudinal policy-based change in consumers' price information from one in which drivers on the highway had no information on the prices of stations they encountered to one that allows consumers to observe the prices of four upcoming stations on a single price sign by the side of the highway.
 Using these data, we estimate a model of consumer search and purchase behavior and a corresponding model of gas station pricing.
-We then measure the impact of varying degrees of price information on equilibrium prices, including (i) no price information, (ii) the mandatory policy and (iii) full price information.
+We then measure the impact of varying degrees of price information on equilibrium prices, including (i) no price information, (ii) the current policy and (iii) full price information.
 We also compare the current policy with an alternative policy in which stations' prices are advertised with individual price signs.
-We find that when consumers do not have price information, gas stations are able to charge 35% more, in terms of higher price-cost margins, than when prices are known.
-Our welfare analysis suggests that price information is worth 60 euro cents to consumers every time they take the highway.
-Relative to the current mandatory policy, advertising price on individual signs is worth 26 euro cents more to consumers.
+We find that when consumers do not have price information, gas stations are able to charge 31% more, in terms of higher price-cost margins, than when prices are known.
+Our welfare analysis suggests that price information is worth 57 euro cents to consumers every time they take the highway.
+Relative to the current mandatory policy, advertising price on individual signs is worth 19 euro cents more to consumers.